 Peer mentoring is an established scheme at Denbigh School where older students are paired with younger students who require support.
 As a potential mentor, you will need to apply through a formal application and interview process.
 If successful, you will be given full training and matched to a suitable mentee.

 An excellent opportunity to have fun learning a new language.
-These practical courses will give you the basics of your chosen language, as well as exploring aspects of its culture, food and music.
+This practical course will give you the basics of a chosen language, as well as exploring aspects of its culture, food and music.